gvaldez/cryptora/README.md

    ```

 2. **Add Environment Variables**
-   Create an .env file and add the necessary environment variables such as Binance API key and secret, along with Redis
+   Create an .env file and add the necessary environment variables such as Binance API key and secret, along with
-   and MongoDB configurations.
+   MongoDB configurations.

 3. **Build the Project Using Gradle**
    ```bash